actualbudget/docs/docs/experimental/goal-templates.md

 | Snack Fund      | `#template remainder 3 up to 40` | 40             |
 | Vacation Fund   | `#template remainder`   | 21.66          |
 | Investment Fund | `#template remainder 2` | 38.34          |

+Notes on using the remainder template:

+- You can use as many remainder templates as you want.
+- Remainder templates don't have a priority as they are always run last.
+- If no weight is provided, the weight will be defaulted to 1.
+- The amount budget by the remainder template is calculated as: `budgeted_amount=available_funds/sum_of_weights * category_weight` unless the budgeted amount is greater than the set limit.
+If a category hits its limit, the excess funds will be distributed to the other remainder templates based on their weight.
+- Remainder templates don't set a goal with the goal indication on the category balance.
+- Remainder templates don't affect a goal set by previous templates.
+- The remainder template supports all `up to` options given in the [Simple type examples](#simple-type)

 ### Goal Directive